 Monthly Billing for Longer-Term Rentals

-Good equipment rental software should allow monthly billing of a longer term rental and easily track all the interim monthly invoices and payments.
+Good equipment rental software for distributors should allow monthly billing of a longer term rental and easily track all the interim monthly invoices and payments.

 Serialized Products or Non-Serialized